cybergravey/cybergravey/README.md

 <h1>Hi, I'm Chris! </h1>
 Welcome to my GitHub!
 This is where I document my journey through IT, cybersecurity, and hands-on tech exploration.
 I’m building home labs, scripting automation tools, and learning by doing one command at a time.
-For my latest projects, please go to the repositories tab.
+For my latest projects, please go to the repositories.

 <h2>👨‍💻 IT & Cybersecurity Projects:</h2>